Practice Lab 5 – Button flow

 Enter

-into the Amount field and select Insert dynamic content. -
+/into the Estimated Close Date field and select Insert expression. -

 -